snowden-fu/snowden-fu/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...Building Personal Brand
+- 🔭 I’m currently working on ...[SwapTrade: A second-hand trading platform](https://swap-trade.mel.fish/) with my teammates
 - 🌱 I’m currently learning ...Smart Contract
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...Seeking a Grad Job